risk-first/website/introduction/Software-Project-Scenario.md

 * If the **data is wrong**, does that mean that the wrong people get sent their parcels?
 Do they receive the wrong orders?
 Do they end up going to the wrong courses?
 * If there are **bugs**, does it mean that their pictures don’t end up on the internet?
 Does it mean that they have to restart the program?
 Does it mean that they’ll waste time, or that they end up thinking they have insurance but haven’t?
 * If there is **missing functionality**, will they not buy the system?
 Will they use a competitor’s product?
 Will they waste time doing things a harder or less optimal way?
+* If our **[Internal Model](Internal-Model) is wrong**, then is there a chance we are building something for a non-existent market?
+Or annoying our customers?
+Or leaving an opportunity for competitors?

 ## Outcomes